A Supersymmetry Primer: Concluding remarks

 \section{Concluding remarks}

-In this primer, I have attempted to convey some of the more essential features of supersymmetry as it is understood so far.
-One of the most amazing qualities of supersymmetry is that so much is known about it already, despite the present lack of direct experimental data.
+In this primer, I have tried to convey some of the more essential features of supersymmetry as a theory of physics beyond the Standard Model.
+One of the nicest qualities of supersymmetry is that so much is known about its implications already, despite the present lack of direct experimental evidence.
+The interactions of the Standard Model particles and their superpartners are fixed by supersymmetry, up to mass mixing effects due to supersymmetry breaking.
 Even the terms and stakes of many of the important outstanding questions, especially the paramount issue ``How is supersymmetry broken?", are already rather clear.
 That this can be so is a testament to the unreasonably predictive quality of the symmetry itself.

-We have seen that sensible and economical models for supersymmetry at the TeV scale can be used as convenient templates for experimental searches.
-Two of the simplest and most popular possibilities are the ``minimal supergravity" scenario with new parameters $m^2_0$, $m_{1/2}$, $A_0$, $\tan\beta$ and Arg$(\mu )$, and the ``gauge-mediated" scenario with new parameters $\Lambda$, $M_{\rm mess}$, $\nmess$, $\langle F \rangle$, $\tan\beta$, and ${\rm Arg}(\mu )$.
-However, one should not lose sight of the fact that the only indispensable idea of supersymmetry is simply that of a symmetry between fermions and bosons.
+At this writing, LHC searches have been performed based on 5 fb$^{-1}$ at $\sqrt{s} = 7$ TeV, 20 fb$^{-1}$ at $\sqrt{s} = 8$ TeV, and 4 fb$^{-1}$ at $\sqrt{s} = 13$ TeV.
+These searches have not found any evidence for superpartners, and have put strong lower bounds on the masses of squarks and the gluino in large classes of models.
+Even for the weakly interacting superpartners, the mass limits have begun to exceed those from LEP, in some cases greatly so.
+The earliest search strategies used by ATLAS and CMS were tuned to simple and optimistic templates, including the the MSUGRA scenario with new parameters $m^2_0$, $m_{1/2}$, $A_0$, $\tan\beta$ and Arg$(\mu )$, and the GMSB scenario with new parameters $\Lambda$, $M_{\rm mess}$, $\nmess$, $\langle F \rangle$, $\tan\beta$, and ${\rm Arg}(\mu )$.
+However, the only indispensable idea of supersymmetry is simply that of a symmetry between fermions and bosons.
 Nature may or may not be kind enough to realize this beautiful idea within one of the specific frameworks that have already been explored well by theorists.
+More recent searches reported by the LHC experimental collaborations probe the more general supersymmetric parameter space, including $R$-parity violating models, and models in which small mass differences or decay modes with softened visible energies make the detection of supersymmetry more difficult.

+While the present lack of direct evidence for sparticles is disappointing, it is at least consistent with the observation of $m_{h^0} = 125$ GeV.
+As noted above, this value of the lightest Higgs boson mass points to top squarks that are quite heavy, at least within the MSSM with small or moderate stop mixing.
+In many model frameworks, the top-squark masses are correlated, through radiative corrections, with the masses of the other squarks and the gluino.
+Therefore, based only on the information that $m_{h^0} = 125$ GeV, one could have surmised that supersymmetry probably would not be discovered early at the LHC, and that perhaps even with $\sqrt{s} =13$ or 14 TeV the discovery of sparticles is not favored, contrary to earlier expectations.
+A more optimistic inference one could draw is that the MSSM is likely to be augmented with additional particles or interactions that raise the $h^0$ mass, as discussed for example in sections \ref{subsec:variations.vectorlike} and \ref{subsec:variations.NMSSM}.